manuelleduc/mleduc.xyz/_posts/2016-10-20-object-algebra-composition.md

 # Conclusion

-For now my opinion of object algebra is optimistic and even if the development of more complex DSL might lead to unexpected issues, the implementation of this small example have been surprisingly easy.
+For now my opinion of object algebras is optimistic and even if the development of more complex DSL might lead to unexpected issues, the implementation of this small example have been surprisingly easy.

 We can still observe that in order to add more flexibility we had to edit once a previously defined code.
 This is not mandatory and more verbose solution might be envisioned to do the same thing without touching any previously defined source code.